Portfolio Review 2025

 (Activity coordinator)

-Graduated in Fine Arts from the University of Barcelona (2019) and later graduated in the Master’s Degree in Contemporary Film and Audiovisual Studies from the Pompeu Fabra University of Barcelona (2019-2021).
+Graduated in Fine Arts from the University of Barcelona (2019) and in the Master’s Degree in Contemporary Cinema and Audiovisual Studies from Pompeu Fabra University of Barcelona (2021).

 Daniel Belinchón